jsauter/Battleship/README.md

 ##Architecture

 I approached this application like games I have worked on in the past.
 There is an executable layer that runs a game engine in the layer below it.
+Game state is managed independently from the UI.

-Dependencies are injected in using the ninject IoC container.
+Dependencies are injected in using the a IoC container.

 There was no need for a repository or gateway layer in this application so the domain remained pretty flat.